awsdocs/aws-codecommit-user-guide/doc_source/limits.md

 # Quotas in AWS CodeCommit<a name="limits"></a>

 The following table describes quotas in CodeCommit\.
-For information about quotas that can be changed, see [AWS CodeCommit Endpoints and Quotas](https://docs.aws.amazon.com/general/latest/gr/codecommit.html) and [AWS Service Quotas](https://docs.aws.amazon.com/general/latest/gr/aws_service_limits.html)\.
-For information about required versions of Git and other software, see [Compatibility for CodeCommit, Git, and other components](setting-up.md#setting-up-compat)\.
+For information about quotas that can be changed, see [AWS CodeCommit Endpoints and Quotas](https://docs.aws.amazon.com/general/latest/gr/codecommit.html)\.
+For information about requesting a service quota increase, see [AWS Service Quotas](https://docs.aws.amazon.com/general/latest/gr/aws_service_limits.html) For information about required versions of Git and other software, see [Compatibility for CodeCommit, Git, and other components](setting-up.md#setting-up-compat)\.

 |  |  |